-* In 2000, Susan Taylor began volunteering in Bali, giving support to sick villagers and providing hospitality and administration training and employment to locals while operating a 5 Star Bed and Breakfast she had established in1999 under her former Indonesian Company.
+In 2000, Susan Taylor GCC’s Founder began volunteering in Bali, giving support to sick villagers and providing hospitality and administration training and employment to locals while operating a 5 Star Bed and Breakfast she had established in 1999 under her former Indonesian Company.

-* Since our modest beginning in Bali over 7000+ children have benefited from GCC’s four educational Programs taught weekly by five of our trained Teachers in seven rural village public schools in six communities.
+Since our modest beginning in Bali 10.000 children have benefited from GCC’s four educational Programs taught weekly by five of our trained Teachers in thirteen rural village public schools in eight communities.

-* Global Children Care from Australia is a registered not-for-profit charitable incorporated association under the laws set down by the Department of Fair Trading, which are the Australian government body ruling charities throughout each State in Australia.
+Global Children Care from Australia is a registered not-for-profit charitable incorporated association under the laws set down by the Department of Fair Trading, which is the Australian government body ruling charities throughout each State in Australia.

-* We are also legally registered in the United States as a charitable project as “Global Children Care USA” under the auspices of the United Charitable Programs a non – profit charity, Tax ID# 20-4286082.”
+We are also legally registered in the United States as a Tax Deductible charitable project as “Global Children Care USA” under the auspices of United Charitable as a non – profit charity, Tax ID# 20-4286082.”
 Our Project Account Number is: 101926